 Euphorbia francoisii var. francoisii

 Euphorbia francoisii is a small caudiciform plant, up to 6 inches (15 cm) tall, that has the most variable leaves in the plant kingdom.
-No 2 plants have the exact same leaf shape or color, even if they are clones.
+No two plants have the same leaf shape or color, even if they are clones.
 The new leaves emerge as new shapes and colors, completely unpredictable.
 They are up to 3.2 inches (8 cm) long and up to 1.2 inches (3 cm) wide.
-Colors can range from dark-green, pink, purple, white and variegated.
+Colors can range from dark-green, pink, purple, white, and variegated.
 Flowers are yellowish-green to pinkish and appear in the late sprint to early summer.